alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/raspberrypi4.rst

 HDMI
 ====

-"Two micro HDMI ports(HDMI-0 and HDMI-1) are enabled by default".
+Two micro HDMI ports (HDMI-0 and HDMI-1) are enabled by default.
 Simply plugging your HDMI-equipped monitor into the RPi4 using a standard HDMI cable will automatically lead to the Pi using the best resolution the monitor supports.